Vorush/rsschool-cv/cv.md

      * Phone: +375447236514
      * Telegram: @Vorushilo
 3. * Summary:
-        * I want to become a front-end developer, because i tried to learn other ways of development and learning them was not so interesting.
+        * I want to become a front-end developer.
+Earlier i tried to learn other ways of development, but learning them was not so interesting.
 Not so long ago i tried to study web development and i liked it.
 I want to progress in this direction.
 4. * Skills:
      * C++: basics
      * Java: basics